BU-CS320/Spring-2019/assignments/week7/README.md

 ## Analytical  Part
 not yet posted
 ## Code Part
-you are only responsible for the following files BareBonesLast, PrinterMonad, Lang1, Lang2.
+You are only responsible for the following files BareBonesLast, PrinterMonad, Lang1, Lang2.
 We have included a number of other files you can use to test (the parsers), that we plan to assign in future weeks (Lang3, Lang4), and that give hints (Lang0)